 This pitting of analog versus digital will be accomplished by recording a band (playing Alabama Shakes’ Sound and Color) through two different recording rigs simultaneously.
 One rig, the analog rig, will be the Neve VR console in REM Studio A. The other rig, the digital rig, will be comprised of several of Universal Audio’s Apollo audio interfaces, emulating the channels of the Neve console.
 Every setting on the digital channels will be matched exactly with the settings of the Neve’s channels.
 The two recordings will be edited, overdubbed, and mixed, matching every single setting and parameter with each other.

 The end result will be a set of two mixes, one completely analog and the other completely digital, all necessary studio documentation, a full objective and subjective analysis of the two mixes, and a blind preference survey of 30 people, asking which of the two mixes the subjects preferred.

 McKernan, Aidan C., "Digital Versus Analog: How Well do Audio Plugins Compare to Their Analog Counterparts" (2022).
-Honors Theses.
+Honors Scholars Collaborative Projects.
 70.